What is a Master Gardener?

 Participants earn the title of Master Gardener by completing 40 hours of training by University of Maryland Extension professionals and 40 volunteer hours.

 To apply for Master Gardener training, complete the Master Gardener Volunteer Application and mail it to the Anne Arundel County Extension office.
 For more information about the program or to request an application form, please phone the Anne Arundel County Extension office at 410-222-3906.

 Next Training Program

-The Anne Arundel County Master Gardener Program is now accepting applications for the Fall 2014 training program.
-Applications must be received by August 1, 2014.
-The training will held at the Anne Arundel County Extension Office from 6:00-9:00 PM on Tuesdays and Thursdays beginning September 11 and concluding on October 30.
+The Anne Arundel County Master Gardener Program is now accepting applications for the Fall 2016 training program.
+Applications must be received by August 1, 2016.
+The 2016 training will be held from 6:00-9:00 PM on Tuesday and Thursday evenings from September 13-November 1, 2016 at the Anne Arundel County Extension Office.
 The cost is $250.